 Erica Waasdorp published her first book in the Fall of 2012: Monthly giving.
 The Sleeping Giant, available as paperbook and e-book.
 In May 2015, she co-authored the DonorPerfect Monthly Giving Starter Kit, followed by the Monthly Giving Marketing Kit early 2016.
-She created the Monthly Donor Road Map and the e-book Top 7 Questions on Monthly Giving and the Monthly Donor Retention Play Book and she is currently working on her next book, called Monthly Giving Made Easy.
+She created the Monthly Donor Road Map and the e-book Top 7 Questions on Monthly Giving and the Monthly Donor Retention Play Book and she is currently working on her next book.
 For 5 years she served as the US Ambassador to the IFC Congress, Noordwijk, the Netherlands.